What is change data capture (CDC)?

 In this article, learn about change data capture (CDC), which records activity on a database when tables and rows have been modified.
 Change data capture is generally available in Azure SQL Database, SQL Server, and Azure SQL Managed Instance.

-Change data capture records insert, update, and delete activity that applies to a SQL Server table.
+Change data capture (CDC) uses the SQL Server agent to record insert, update, and delete activity that applies to a table.
 This makes the details of the changes available in an easily consumed relational format.
 Column information and the metadata that is required to apply the changes to a target environment is captured for the modified rows and stored in change tables that mirror the column structure of the tracked source tables.
 Table-valued functions are provided to allow systematic access to the change data by consumers.

 A good example of a data consumer that this technology targets is an extraction, transformation, and loading (ETL) application.
 An ETL application incrementally loads change data from SQL Server source tables to a data warehouse or data mart.
 Although the representation of the source tables within the data warehouse must reflect changes in the source tables, an end-to-end technology that refreshes a replica of the source is not appropriate.
 Instead, you need a reliable stream of change data that is structured so that consumers can apply it to dissimilar target representations of the data.
 SQL Server change data capture provides this technology.

 CDC & Azure SQL Database

 In Azure SQL Database, a change data capture scheduler takes the place of the SQL Server Agent that invokes stored procedures to start periodic capture and cleanup of the change data capture tables.
 The scheduler runs capture and cleanup automatically within SQL Database, without any external dependency for reliability or performance.
 Users still have the option to run capture and cleanup manually on demand.

 To learn how about Change Data Capture, you can also refer to this Data Exposed episode.